Outline and Preparation#

 WARNING: the behavior of

-as it has a simpler interface.
+This lab has stuck to using signal as it has a simpler interface.
 If you feel

-confident, you should read into how sigaction
+confident, you should read into how sigaction works and attempt to re-write

-your code to use the recommended sigaction
+your code to use the recommended sigaction instead.

-Re-write any signal handling code to use sigaction
+Re-write any signal handling code to use sigaction to install signal handlers,

-rather than signal
+rather than signal.

-Extension Task: Extending shellx.c
+Extension Task: Extending shellx.c#

 Some of these extension ideas are quite complex and go beyond the scope of this course.
 Don’t stress if you get stuck!
 These are just here if you want an “extreme” challenge.